tiramisusolutions/mr.builder/docs/virtualbox/index.rst

         If you have `VirtualBox <https://www.virtualbox.org>`_ already installed, you just can download, import and start the appliance.

+        This is tested with Ubuntu, Mac OS and Windows

+.. todo:: Add specific versions where we tested on, like Ubuntu 14.04, Windows 8 ?

 .. contents:: :local:
 .. toctree::
    :maxdepth: 2